ragnarlegacy/S3_image_uploader/README.md

 This repository contains the functioning code for uploading the images to the S3 bucket using python API.

-First, Clone the repository on your local system.
+First, clone the repository on your local system.
 $git clone https://github.com/ragnarlegacy/S3_image_uploader.git

-After cloning teh repository, How to setup further?
+After cloning the repository, How to setup further?

-1. Change to cloudformation directory
+1. Change to the cloudformation directory
-   $cd cloudformation
+   $cd cloudformation/

    To create stack through cloudformation templates:
    Execute commands: